hvelab/building-websites-with-gitlab-es/episodes/03-gitlab-pages.md

 The key to having your website up and running as expected is the GitLab CI configuration file, called `.gitlab-ci.yml`.
 This file configures how your website will be built.
 It is written in _YAML_, which has its own syntax that we will not explain into details, so we recommend you follow this quick start guide before setting it up.
-To work correclty, it needs to be placed at your root directory, i.e. at the same level of our README file, in the main project folder.
+To work correctly, it needs to be placed at your root directory, i.e. at the same level of our README file, in the main project folder.

 The most important fact is that with GitLab CI, you take control over your builds.
 They won't be in an invisible black box where you don't know what is going on!
 You will be able to see any build running live by navigating to your